| Gen

 flowers.

-and erect, branched stems growing to 1.3 meters tall.
-Leaves are obliquely-oblong
+erect, branched stems growing to 1.3 meters tall.
+Leaves are leathery, obliquely-oblong

-to ovate, up to 15 cm long, thick and green.
+to ovate, 10 to 15 centimeters long and 5 to 8 centimeters wide, with slightly toothed, undulate edges.
 Flowers are in axillary,

 pendulous racemes with red peduncles.
 Female flowers are three-winged